 How to override the global settings?

-When you create a new post, the plugin will utilize the global mode that you choose in the plugin settings by default.
-But, you may specify a different configuration for specific permalinks and override the global settings for "Permalink update" If you wish to utilize post or term-specific mode, you may individually change the global settings for each post or term using the "Custom Permalink Editor".
+When you publish a new post, the plugin will respect the global mode that you choose in the plugin settings.
+But, you may specify a different mode for individual permalinks and override the global settings for "Permalink update".
+If you wish to utilize post or term-specific mode, you may overwrite the global settings for each post or term using the "Custom Permalink Editor".

 To override the global settings, select an option other than the default ("Use global settings") from the "URI update mode" dropdown menu.